Helping millions of people navigate the world of technology.

 Sleep and hibernate are two power-saving modes on Windows.
 However, they differ in how they save the system state.
 When you put your computer to sleep, it goes into a low-power state.
 This means the computer’s state is saved in RAM, and the hardware components are put into low-power mode.

 When you put your computer into hibernation, it saves the current system state to the hard drive and then powers off.
-The next time you turn on your computer, it will restore the previous system state from the hard drive and start up as if it had been restarted.
+The next time you turn on your computer, it will restore the previous system state from the hard drive and start-up as if you restarted it.
 This can be useful when saving power or resuming your work later.

 Was this helpful?